husobee/husobee.github.io/_posts/2016-02-04-docker-compose.markdown

 title: "docker-compose container orchestration"
 date: 2016-02-04 08:00:00
 categories: docker compose
+description: "An overview of docker-compose: describing the multi-container service state you want in a single YAML project file."
 ---

 docker-compose is a python project, run by the people at docker, that aims to